 This FiercePharma article explains why consumer groups recently sent a letter to the FTC outlining concerns of a potential rebate wall.

-A letter to the Federal Trade Commission from California attorney general Xavier Becerra includes a recommendation for an evaluation of the impact of the rebate wall on competition.
+A letter to the FTC from California attorney general Xavier Becerra includes a recommendation for an evaluation of the impact of the rebate wall on competition.

 Another letter to the Government Accountability Office (GA) from members of Congress requested that the GAO conduct a study on the issue and potential policy recommendations to address the harms caused by rebate walls.